Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 These funds are forfeited and remain in trust to be used only for the operating costs of the flexible spending program.

-Can I elect a Health Care Flexible Spending Account (FSA) if I did not elect the medical, vision and/or dental insurance?
+Can I elect a Health Care FSA if I did not elect the Medical, Vision, and/or Dental insurance?

-Yes, you can elect a Health Care Flexible Spending Account even if you did not elect medical, vision and/or dental insurance.
+Yes, you can elect a Health Care FSA even if you did not elect Medical, Vision and/or Dental insurance.

 Can I use a Health Care Flexible Spending for my spouse/partner and/or dependents health care expenses?